You can read our statement on suffolk.gov.uk.

 Please go to preparing for adulthood and employment for further detailed information.

-The New Anglia Careers Hub and Enterprise Adviser Network (EAN) are part of a national initiative that aims to raise the quality of careers provision in secondary schools and colleges, form lasting connections with employers and education and inspire young people to make informed decisions about future career choices.
+The Norfolk and Suffolk Careers Hub and Enterprise Adviser Network (EAN) are part of a national initiative designed to improve the quality of careers education in secondary schools, colleges and special schools.
+These programmes help young people explore future career options, develop employability skills and make informed decisions about their next steps.

 If you are looking for careers advice for adults in Suffolk, please go to the adult learning and careers advice page where you can find opportunities to improve your skills and confidence or learn something new.